 Fear of yourself and your body is the next sign.
 Many of my adult clients tell me how they suffer with the dread that their bodies and minds are going to somehow betray them.
 Clients confide in me that they are secretly terrified that they are mentally ill and will snap the way they saw their father or mother snap.
 Or they fear that panic attacks or anger will overtake them.

 Healing The Symptoms of Childhood Trauma in Adults.

 After reading this depressing list, it’s important to remember that we are living in a time when we know how to help people learn and grow.
 Recovery from the the effects to childhood trauma is possible, with the right care and guidance.

 Not all therapy is created equal.
 And sometimes the wrong type of therapy isn’t just useless, it’s harmful.
 A therapist who has little or no specialized training about the way trauma affects the brain and nervous system can unknowingly make an adult survivor of child trauma worse.
 It’s important to work with a specialist, a trauma therapist who can guide you and make sure that you don’t “spin your wheels”.
 Frequently, this happens when adult survivors engage in standard “talk therapy”.

+Do you have any of the signs of childhood trauma?
 Would you like to learn more about how I can help you?
 If so, please learn more by visiting my Trauma Therapy page.
 Symptoms of childhood trauma in adults can damage your relationships and career.
 Above all, remember -they can be healed.